The Electoral Register

-The electoral register is the list of everyone who is registered to vote.
+The electoral register lists the names and addresses of everyone who is registered

 Electoral Registration OfficeMain Reception